 HRX RFID Proximity Readers

 The enduring popularity of proximity readers is due to their consistent reliability, ease of use and acceptance by any workforce wary of biometric technology.
-For businesses who do not experience problems with buddy clocking, proximity readers remain an excellent choice.
+For businesses that do not experience problems with buddy clocking, proximity card readers remain an excellent choice.

-Each employee is supplied with a unique proximity key fob or credit card sized proximity card which they present to the terminal or reader.
-Proximity-based technology is a cost-effective solution, particularly for access control applications where large numbers of doors or turnstiles require operation.
+Each employee is supplied with a unique proximity key fob or credit card-sized proximity card that they present to the terminal or reader.
+Proximity-based technology is a cost-effective solution, particularly for access control systems where large numbers of door locks or turnstiles require operation.